ShawnSWu/BankingPortal-Microservice/README.md

 It should be encryption in the future.
 * Improve CI/CD pipeline and K8S:
 The configuration of CircleCI and Kubernetes (K8S) for continuous integration and continuous deployment (CI/CD) is still incomplete and requires further refinement.

+# My experience
+This is my first time delving into another facet of Kafka, specifically its『data storage functionality.』 In the past, my experience with Kafka was primarily centered around using it as a messaging queue mechanism.
+Therefore, in this project, I've been learning and implementing KsqlDB along the way.
+This project has been a great learning experience.
+Although time limitations prevented me from achieving perfection in the KsqlDB portion, I am determined to continue working on and completing this project.
+Until now, I still keep working on this project

+I'd like to express my sincere gratitude to the Sympulse team for giving me this opportunity to take this challenge.